 - The most common problem triggering the P1457 fault is the Honda EVAP canister vent shut valve.
 The valve usually gets stuck due to corrosion or leaks.

 - Damaged or crimped vacuum line to the charcoal canister

 How to fix it

 To fix this problem, replace the EVAP by-pass shut valve part 17310-S5A-L31.
-While not required, it is recommended to change the EVAP Canister at the same time.
+While not required, it is recommended to change the EVAP Canister simultaneously.

 The cause of the problem is typically corrosion or premature failure of the canister vent shut off valve.
 The EVAP canister and shut off valve are located by the gas tank.
 They can be accessed from under the vehicle.
 Removal of the gas tank is not necessary.

-- Jack up both rear wheel of your Honda Accord, Civic, CR-V.
+- Jack up both rear wheels of your Honda Accord, Civic, and CR-V.

 - Place jack stands to support the vehicle.

-- Slide under the vehicle and locate the charcoal canister shut off valve.
-On some models such as Honda CR-V, the unit may be covered by a metal shield.
+- Slide under the vehicle and locate the charcoal canister shut-off valve.
+A metal shield may cover the unit on some models, such as Honda CR-V.

 - Unplug the connector from the shut-off valve.